I have built two cedar strip canoes, two cedar strip kayaks, three acoustic guitars, a sauna, woodshed, a mancave, and a fishing shed.

 Try to remove the excess epoxy glue before it dries, especially under the gunwales.
 Some say that screws are not needed for the gunnels but I felt more comfortable using them.
 Also it makes installation a little easier.
 The hull should be roughed up with sandpaper before the gunwales are glued on.

 If your boat design has a lot of curve fore and aft, It may be necessary to pre-bend the gunwales with steam and/or water soak by clamping to a jig.
 This should be done before the scupper spacers are glued on.
-Alternatively the scuppers could be a routed channel in the inner gunwale.
-I did that on my first boat but experience some chip out.
+Alternatively, the scuppers could be a routed channel in the inner gunwale.
+I did that on my first boat, but I experienced some chip out.

 Making the Thwart and the Seat and Carry Handles